-Join Dana Robinson for an in-depth discussion in this video Copyright infringement, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Copyright infringement, part of Understanding Intellectual Property.

 …All right, so let's say you've created something, you own copyrights.…Once you own copyrights, what does that mean?…What do you get?…What do you own when you own copyrights?…And it's a surprise to some people to find out that…it means you have the right to sue somebody, privately, for infringement.…There is one formality, in order to…sue you actually have to register the copyright.…It's $35, it's pretty easy to do.…A lot of people don't register their copyrights.…You still own the copyright.…You don't have to register in order to own the rights.…